Logo

 When Matt Gaetz served in the Florida House of Representatives, he led an unsuccessful effort to allow Floridians with concealed-weapons permits to carry those weapons openly in public.

-In October 2017, Matt Gaetz claimed that the Medicaid expansion permitted by the Affordable Care Act fueled the opioid crisis.
+In October 2017, Matt Gaetz argued that the Medicaid expansion permitted by the Affordable Care Act fueled the opioid crisis.

-In June 2021, Matt Gaetz introduced the Digital Health Pass Prevention Act with the support of representatives Louie Gohmert and Lance Gooden.
+In June 2021, Matt Gaetz introduced the Digital Health Pass Prevention Act, a bill aimed at preventing the federal government from funding and enforcing any digital passes associated with COVID-19 vaccination status, with the support of representatives Louie Gohmert and Lance Gooden.

 In early March 2020, Matt Gaetz wore a gas mask during a House debate on funds to combat the COVID-19 pandemic.

-Matt Gaetz has claimed that wearing the gas mask was not an act of mockery but a way of "demonstrating his concern".
+Matt Gaetz argued that wearing the gas mask was not an act of mockery but a way of "demonstrating his concern".

 Matt Gaetz said he had no symptoms and was not sure when he had contracted the disease.